Approximating Online Human Evaluation of Social Chatbots with Prompting: Related Work

-Since one of the major goals of dialog evaluation is measuring the performance of one dialog system compared to others, recent works started paying more attention to system-level evaluation. \citet{deriu-etal-2020-spot} proposed a partially automated framework where human judges rank chatbots regarding their ability to mimic conversational behavior using bot-to-bot conversations, which relies on survival analysis. \citet{sato-etal-2022-bipartite} proposed a particular bipartite-play approach for collecting bot-to-bot conversations to provide a fairer comparison setting for evaluation targets.
+The works above largely target the offline evaluation setting.
+Some scholars have also started exploring different ways of approximating online user evaluation. \citet{deriu-etal-2020-spot} proposed a partially automated framework where human judges rank chatbots regarding their ability to mimic conversational behavior using interactively collected bot-to-bot conversations, which relies on survival analysis. \citet{sato-etal-2022-bipartite} proposed a particular bipartite-play approach for collecting bot-to-bot conversations to provide a fairer comparison setting for evaluated chatbots.
 These papers consider methodologies for organizing bot-to-bot conversation sessions, but they are not concerned with the way how these bot-to-bot conversations unfold.
 In our work, we explore the use of bot-to-bot conversations to model a desired social behavior.